Cornelii/TIL/Django&Flask/Django.md

 `<link rel="stylesheet" href=" ">`

-{% static css/style.css %} in href
+`static css/style.css` in curly-brace with percent in href